Sima (mead)

-Sima is a Finnish fermented low level alcoholic drink and soft drink.
-It is traditionally a form of mead, an alcoholic beverage produced by fermenting a solution of honey and water, although nowadays the honey is usually replaced with different kinds of sugar, mostly syrup, which makes it a sugar wine.
+Sima is a Finnish fermented low-level alcoholic drink and soft drink.
+It is traditionally a form of mead, an alcoholic beverage produced by fermenting a solution of honey and water, although in modern times the honey is generally replaced with different kinds of sugar, mostly syrup, which makes it a sugar wine.
 The drink also has a very low alcohol content due to limited fermentation.
 Sima is therefore a sweet sparkling beverage that is mainly seasonal and connected with the Finnish Vappu festival.
 It is usually spiced by adding both the flesh and rind of a lemon.